Freeride World TourFreeride World Tour

 Last year's Challenger series was overflowing with talent.
 Wynter McBride and Agostina Vietti rose to the top of the pack and qualified for the Tour in the Ski Women's field, while Kelly Hilleke, Joey Leonardo, Lochlan Harvey and Jack Kolesch qualified in the Ski Men's field.

-The 2026 Region 2 Challenger will kick off this March in Kirkwood, California, before heading north to Whitewater, British Columbia.
-The season will close out at one of the great steep skiing meccas of North America, Kicking Horse Mountain Resort.
-Whitewater and Kicking Horse have been receiving phenomenal snow this season, with KHMR setting a new record for the resort's snowiest December.
+The 2026 Region 2 Challenger will begin in Whitewater, British Columbia.
+The freeride season will reach its peak at one of the great steep skiing meccas of North America, Kicking Horse Mountain Resort.
+Whitewater and Kicking Horse have been receiving great snow this season, especially compared to totals seen in much of the central Rockies, with KHMR setting a new record for the resort's snowiest December.

 Good luck to all the riders looking to stake their claim this winter!
 Check out the official schedule breakdown below.